-In 2000 I moved to the hipster paradise of Williamsburg, Brooklyn and was a part of the Brooklyn based filmmaking collective Reel Sweet Betty, cutting my teeth working on titles and special effects for various independent films.
+In 2000 I moved to the hipster paradise of Williamsburg, Brooklyn and joined the Brooklyn based filmmaking collective Reel Sweet Betty, cutting my teeth working on titles and special effects for various independent films.
 I completed Food, an award-winning animated film shown on PBS and at festivals worldwide.
-This film was initially created to teach myself After Effects, but afterward Director Braden King contacted me to work on music videos for Sonic Youth, as well as documentary videos with Laurie Anderson, Bjork, Mouse on Mars, Tortoise and others.
+This film was initially created to teach myself After Effects and 3D software, but after the PBS exposure Director Braden King contacted me to work on music videos for Sonic Youth, as well as documentary videos with Laurie Anderson, Bjork, Mouse on Mars, Tortoise and others.
 These collaborations ultimately led to my working with other New York animation studios, including Curious Pictures, Gretel, Psyop, Mass Market, Brand New School, Transistor, Scarlett and Imaginary Forces.
 In 2007 I designed and art directed MTV’s new primetime look.

-Meanwhile in 2001 my then partner Matthew Robbins and myself launched Artfool, a multidisciplinary design studio that went on to become one of New York’s most prestigious event design companies, later chosen as one of Modern Bride’s 25 Trendsetters of the Year and featured on Martha Stewart, The Today Show, The Katie Couric Show and more.
-Our clients included The Kitchen NYC, Sade, Whitney Houston, Mary J Blige, Dick Wolf, Charles Bronfman and Nate Berkus, and we frequently collaborated with Blue Hill Stone Barns.
+Meanwhile in 2001 my partner and I launched Artfool, a multidisciplinary design studio that went on to become one of New York’s most prestigious event design companies, later chosen as one of Modern Bride’s 25 Trendsetters of the Year and featured on Martha Stewart, The Today Show, The Katie Couric Show and more.
+Our clients included The Kitchen NYC, Sade, Whitney Houston, Mary J Blige, Dick Wolf, Charles Bronfman and Nate Berkus.
 In 2012, after 20 years together, our wedding was featured in Martha Stewart as well as on Style Me Pretty and Merci NY.

-Two years after our Martha Stewart Dream Marriage™ my husband went through a mighty mid-life crisis and met an ambitious 29 year old Columbian kid with career and citizenship goals…subsequently spawning my own midlife crisis by proxy.
-I was totally open to our exploring polyamory, but the kid didn’t want competition.
-He went after my husband hard with nude pics, gushy love texts and prostigious ego stroking.
-After 2 months of humiliating torture I left the lying bastard, the new house and his mounting debt, packed my bags and went on a grand adventure driving around the country visiting old friends and making new ones.
+Two years after our Martha Stewart Dream Marriage™ my husband went through a mighty mid-life crisis and met an ambitious 29-year old with career and citizenship goals.
+I left him, the new house and his mounting debt, packed my bags and went on a grand adventure driving around the country visiting old friends and making new ones.
 While in New Orleans I met someone who introduced me to the Radical Faeries, a queer collective that has communities throughout the world.
 After spending a week with them I decided I would try living there and working remotely…so far so good.
-Through this community I’ve actually met more interesting and infamous artists, spiritual leaders and queer notables than I ever did mulling in the ruthless, uptight Martha Stewart world.
-In fact I blame Martha for spawning an entire generation of boring, backstabbing, OCD design-conscious over-styled tastemakers, organic paper flower craftspeople and cave-aged artisanal hipsters.
+Through this community I have met more notable artists, queer luminaries and spiritual leaders than I ever did in NYC, all in the middle of the woods, all in the middle of nowhere.